sympy/sympy/doc/src/tutorial/assumptions.rst

     ...     def _eval_is_zero(self):
     ...         return fuzzy_and([self.x.is_infinite, self.x.is_extended_negative])

-The ``eval`` method is used to pick up on special values of the function so that we can return a different object if it would be a simplification.
+The ``Function.eval`` method is used to pick up on special values of the function so that we can return a different object if it would be a simplification.
 When ``expreal(x)`` is called the ``expreal.__new__`` class method (defined in the superclass ``Function``) will call ``expreal.eval(x)``.
 If ``expreal.eval``